 Click Next to continue to the next page.
-Click Cancel to return to the main page.
+(If you click Cancel, you will return to the main page.)

 The router will try to detect whether its possible to obtain the IPv6 Internet connection type automatically.
 If this succeeds then the user will be guided through the input of the appropriate parameters for the connection type found.